ZroMnc/openig-example/README.md

 # openig-vagrant
 Provide a basic installation for local testing and development for OpenIG using the virtualbox provider.

 You will need [Vagrant!](https://www.vagrantup.com/) to run the example.
+When install is finished OpenIG will be running with IP 192.168.33.14

     git clone https://github.com/zalando/openig-vagrant.git
     vagrant up